 Why not use solar energy instead of building another natural gas-powered facility?

 FPL is by far the largest producer of solar power in Florida.
-We added over a million solar panels to our fleet and tripled our solar generation in 2016 - and we're moving forward with plans for eight more universal solar plants by early 2018.
+We tripled our solar generation in 2016, and we’ve added more than 2.5 million additional solar panels to our fleet in 2017 as part of our plan for operating eight more FPL universal solar plants by early 2018.

 While smart investments in cost-effective solar power remain a crucial part of FPL’s energy strategy, the fact remains solar power cannot produce electricity 24 hours a day – including some times when customers’ electricity use is at its peak, such as cold winter nights or stormy, hot summer days.
 That requires us to maintain a balanced mix of resources – including power generation facilities that operate 24 hours a day – to meet the round-the-clock electricity needs of our customers.